-(UE 101) - Unreal Engine - (Connectors 1, 2, 3 - Blueprint, Sequencer, Animation) - (15 to 90 hours)
+(UE 101) - Unreal Engine - (Variations: Connectors 1, 2 and 3.
+Animation) - (30 hours.
+90 hours)

 Educational Objectives: The goal of this course is to teach the student the basic UI & essential tools to get students ready to use the Unreal Engine software to create game design assets.